wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ![Open Source Hardware Association mark](images/oshw.svg){class=oshw} Castor & Pollux is [certified open source hardware](https://certification.oshwa.org/US001060.html)

+## Warranty, disclaimers, and limits

+Modules purchased from Winterbloom have a warranty of six months from the date of purchase.
+This warranty covers any manufacturing defects in the module.
+It does not cover damage from due to incorrect handling, storage, or power, overvoltage events, or modifications.

+Please [contact us](mailto:support@winterbloom.com) if you are experiencing issues with your module.
+Modules returned under warranty will either be refunded, replaced, or repaired at our discretion.
+You will be responsible for the cost of returning the module to Winterbloom.

+Because Eurorack has a vast number of possible combinations of power supplies, modules, cases, and accessories, it is impossible for us to guarantee compatibility with every possible configuation.
+We make a reasonable effort to test modules with several power supplies, cases, and other modules.

+We encourage tinkering, however, we will not refund, repair, or replace any products that have been modified.

+We have stress tested Castor & Pollux under the following conditions.
+These are provided for reference only; we do not guarentee that that the module will function under these conditions.

+* Overvoltage from power supply: ±18 volts
+* Reverse voltage from power supply: ±18 volts
+* Undervoltage from power supply: ±10 volts
+* Over and under voltage on inputs: ±8 volts
+* Output connected to another output: ±8 volts
+* Ouput shorted to ground: 60 minutes

 ## Acknowledgments and thanks

 Castor & Pollux would not be possible without the help of the Adafruit, support from Microchip, and the volumes of literature documenting and analyzing the Juno's DCO design.